15 Best Things To Do In Braga, Portugal In One Day

 Bom dia!
 Welcome to Braga, one of the oldest cities in Portugal and definitely the most religious one.
 Thanks to a huge number of churches, as many as 47, it’s often called the Rome of Portugal.
 What’s more, it’s an important stop for many walking Camino Portugues, one of the spiritual routes leading to Santiago de Compostela in Spain.
-But don’t worry if you aren’t a religious person – Braga has a lot more to offer than just churches.
-So if you’re planning your trip and wondering what to do in the city, look no further.
-Follow our travel guide and discover all the best places to visit in Braga, Portugal in just one day.
-Ready?
-Let’s go!
+But don’t worry if you aren’t a religious person – Braga has many more attractions to offer than just churches!
+Stay with us and discover things to do in Braga, Portugal in one day.

 Interesting fact.
 An ancient Celtic tribe Bracari most likely founded Braga.
 Later, around 136 BC Romans conquered the region and called the city Bracara Augusta.